 - Drainage of pus from the biopsy site

-If you have any of these signs, call your provider right away.
+If you have any of these signs, contact your provider right away.

 People with bone disorders who also have blood clotting disorders may have an increased risk of bleeding.

 Reisinger C, Mallinson PI, Chou H, Munk PL, Ouellette HA.
 Interventional radiologic techniques in management of bone tumors.
 In: Heymann D, ed.
 Bone Cancer.
 2nd ed.
-Philadelphia, PA: Elsevier; 2015:chap 44.
+Waltham, MA: Elsevier Academic Press; 2015:chap 44.